 She describes a devoted father and a sensitive, charismatic individual, although she admits even those closest to him were fearful of him.

 North Korean media depicted him as a national hero, whose birth to the country's founder, Kim Il-sung, was marked by a double rainbow and a bright star.

-The late Kim Jong-il's youngest sister and the wife of the man formerly regarded as the second most powerful figure in North Korea, Chang Song-taek.
+The youngest sister of the late Kim Jong-il and the wife of the man formerly regarded as the second most powerful figure in North Korea, Chang Song-thaek.